 Things to Look Out For With Azelaic Acid

-Don’t use azelaic acid on children unless your doctor tells you to.
-There haven’t been any studies on the effects of azelaic acid on children under 12 years old, so safety information isn't clear.
+Don’t use azelaic acid on children unless your doctor tells you to and gives you clear instructions.
+There haven’t been any studies on the effects of azelaic acid on children under 12, so its safety isn't clear.

 There also aren’t any human studies on azelaic acid during pregnancy and breastfeeding.
 Your body absorbs only a small amount of it, so it appears to be safe, but you’ll need to discuss it with your doctor.